 - Oops!Something went wrong.Please try again later.

-The star will launch the company, WonderMind, as a media platform that includes a podcast network to combat mental health issues, including her own.
+The Disney star announced the news in an interview for the December issue of Entrepreneur Magazine.
+The company, WonderMind, will be a media platform, which will include a podcast network to combat mental health issues, including her own.

-"Something I’ve always tried to do in my career is to make sure I lend my voice to places where it matters," Gomez said.
-"And I have to give my mum credit for that because she taught me everything."
+‘Something I’ve always tried to do in my career is make sure I lend my voice to places where it matters,’ Gomez said.
+‘And I have to give my mum credit for that because she taught me everything.'

 Gomez has been under the media spotlight since the tender age of seven, when she starred on Barney & Friends, before making her appearance on Disney’s Wizards of Waverly Place, aged 14.